tom-james-watson/breaktimer-app/README.md

 BreakTimer App - https://breaktimer.app
 ===========

+> 🔨 **Looking for contributors** 🔨 If you feel like getting involved, please get in contact!

 BreakTimer is a desktop application for managing and enforcing periodic breaks.
 BreakTimer is available for Windows, macOS and Linux.

 BreakTimer allows you to customize: